Processing...

 Interactive radial map and semantic projection

 UMAP (Uniform Manifold Approximation and Projection) reduces high-dimensional embeddings to 2D while preserving semantic neighborhoods.
-We use those 2D coordinates to visualize relationships and to derive a consistent “around-the-circle” semantic ordering (and we can stabilize it with fixed seeds).
 Pages positioned near each other represent similar meaning — which often indicates linking opportunities and shared topical intent.
+We use those 2D coordinates to visualize relationships and to derive a consistent "around-the-circle" semantic ordering.

 Radius (distance from center): Shows drift.
-Pages farther from your topical center are more off-topic (higher distance).
-You can toggle between actual distances (stable across scans) or normalized (0–1 for relative ranking).
+Pages farther from your topical center are more off-topic.
+Toggle between actual distances (stable across crawls) or normalized (0–1 for relative ranking).

-Angle (position around the circle): Uses semantic projection by default (derived from UMAP’s 2D coordinates), so pages that are similar in meaning sit near each other around the circle.
-You can also switch the angle mode to group by cluster, distribute evenly, or group by problem type.
+Angle (position around the circle): Uses semantic projection by default (derived from UMAP's 2D coordinates), so pages that are similar in meaning sit near each other.
+You can also switch to group by cluster, distribute evenly, or group by problem type.

 Yes.
 You can: